trevorbox/openshift-service-mesh/clusters/crc-cryostat/migrate .md

 # Migrate gateways from ossm 2 to 3

+This process describes using ossm2 for just managing gateway pods (NO sidecars in applications), deploying new ossm3 gateways, changing the OCP routes to point to the new ossm3 gateway pods.
+With this approach the pods can be restarted to get the ossm3 sidecar injected into application pods without outage.
+After all gateways are migrated, ocp routes are switched and applications have been restarted with the sidecars inject, mtls can be required.

 ```sh
 echo "istio-system Before"... > migrate.log
 istioctl -i istio-system ps >> migrate.log